Kota

 Eligibility:

-You can also apply if you’re waiting for a social welfare payment to start while you have no other income.
+The scheme covers people living in Ireland with no income (or low income based on the Supplementary Welfare Allowance rate for their family’s size).Your employees can also apply for this scheme if they’re waiting for a social welfare payment to start while they have no other income.

 Eligibility: